King-Surge/NoteSurge/README.md

 #### This Browser also provides some special features

-* This includes Highlight, Underline, Bold, and Italic.
+- This includes Highlight, Underline, Bold, and Italic.
 However these features do not save with your file and are just for viewing purposes

 ## Upcoming Features

-* Tools for Format Menu to Be Added Soon
+- Tools for Format Menu to Be Added Soon

-* AutoSave feature to be added soon
+- AutoSave feature to be added soon

-* Improvements to the New files Feature
+- Improvements to the New files Feature

-* Search for and Change Occurences to Be Coming Soon
+- Search for and Change Occurences to Be Coming Soon

-* EXE file coming soon
+- EXE file coming soon

-* Tab Feature Coming Soon
+- Tab Feature Coming Soon

-* Other Features To Be Added
+- Other Features To Be Added

-* Font Family and Font Size Selection to be added
+- Font Family and Font Size Selection to be added

-* Color Picker to be added (Viewing Purposes Only - Not saved with file)
+- Color Picker to be added (Viewing Purposes Only - Not saved with file)

+- Comments for code coming soon

 # Photos

 ![First View](./images/opening-view.png)

 # Please Note